custom-components/healthchecksio/README.md

 You find that under the "Settings" tab in your project.
 This can **not** be the "Read only" key.

+## For self-hosted instances

+### Site Root

+This is the root URL of your Healthchecks.io instance.

+### Ping Endpoint

+This is the path of the endpoint used for pings.

 ## Contributions are welcome!